 The requirements of medical laboratories are determined by current laws and regulations.
-For the clinical biology and pathological anatomy laboratories, the practice guidelines8-9 are a practical implementation of the published royal decrees on the accreditation of the above laboratories10-11.
-All accredited medical laboratories have a quality management system as described in the quality manuals in accordance with the practice guidelines.
+For the clinical biology and pathological anatomy laboratories, the practice guidelines^{8.9} are a practical implementation of the published royal decrees on the accreditation of the above laboratories10-11.
+All acknowledged medical laboratories have a quality management system as described in the quality manuals in accordance with the practice guidelines.
 The practice guidelines are inspired by the ISO 15189 standard12, which defines quality and competence requirements for the accreditation of medical laboratories.
-The implementation of a quality system in accordance with this standard and the practice guidelines based on this standard are a requirement for operating a medical laboratory in Belgium.
+The implementation of a quality system in accordance with this standard is a requirement for all labs with BELAC accreditation or that wish to obtain it.